5 foods to help support a healthy immune system

 Citrus recipes

-Incorporate a range of citrus fruits into your meals with these SmartPoints-friendly recipes:
+Incorporate a range of citrus fruits into your meals with these zesty recipes:

 3. Yogurt and other probiotics

-The gastrointestinal tract and the trillions of bacteria that live there account for up to 60 percent of the entire immune system, says board-certified gastroenterologist Brittany Seminara, MD, who practices at Atrium Health in Charlotte, North Carolina.
+The gastrointestinal tract contains approximately 70-80% of the all out immune cells, says board-certified gastroenterologist Brittany Seminara, M.D., who practices at Atrium Health in Charlotte, North Carolina.

-Generally, the gut’s naturally-occuring bacteria aid in digestion and keep the lining of your gut healthy.
-However, medications, infections, illness, and other environmental factors (like what you eat) can disturb the balance of gut bacteria—one reason why it may be smart to consume beneficial bacteria known as probiotics, which are available as supplements or in foods like yogurt and fermented items like kefir, kimchi, miso, and sauerkraut.
-That said, research connecting probiotics and overall health is still new and evolving—particularly since there are so many different probiotic strains to look into.
-At this point, existing evidence suggests that probiotics are generally considered safe for consumption among healthy people.
-But take heed: The U.S. Food and Drug Administration (FDA) has yet to approve any probiotics for the prevention or treatment of any health condition.
+Generally, the gut’s naturally-occurring bacteria aid in digestion and keep the lining of your gut healthy.
+However, medications, infections, illness, and other environmental factors (like what you eat) can disturb the balance of gut bacteria — one reason why it may be smart to consume beneficial bacteria known as probiotics, which occur naturally in foods like yogurt, kefir, kimchi, miso, and sauerkraut.

-On probiotic-containing dairy products in particular: While a common myth suggests that dairy increases mucus production and can do more harm than good when you’re already feeling under the weather, rest easy: Research suggests this isn’t true, London says.
+While a common myth suggests that dairy increases mucus production and can do more harm than good when you’re already feeling under the weather, rest easy: Research suggests this isn’t true, so don’t let that stand in the way of probiotic-packed dairy.

 Enjoy gut-friendly prebiotic fiber with these recipes:

-A nutrient that is essential for proper immune system functioning, zinc is found in a whole bunch of tasty foods including oysters (the best source of zinc per serving), mussels and other shellfish, yogurt, milk, poultry, red meat, beans, nuts, and whole grains.
-And while most people get enough zinc through diet, when you’re trying to out run a virus, supplementing with zinc (at least 75 mg per day) from the onset of a cold until it’s gone could help you feel better faster, according to a meta analysis of seven randomized controlled trials featuring 575 participants who’d been diagnosed with colds.
+Zinc is a nutrient that’s essential for proper immune system functioning.
+It’s found in a whole bunch of tasty foods including oysters (the best source of zinc per serving), mussels and other shellfish, yogurt, milk, poultry, red meat, beans, nuts, and whole grains.
+And while most people get enough zinc through their diet, when you’re trying to outrun a virus, supplementing with zinc from the onset of a cold could help you feel better faster.

 Zinc-rich recipes

-Amp up your zinc intake with these zinc-infused meals:
+Amp up your zinc intake with these meals:

 The bottom line